torstenrudolf/ZenSearch/README.md

 To find all strings that contain the substring is only of linear order relative to the length of the substring.
 But building the SuffixTrees has linear time-complexity relative to the number of strings.

-I used the library [`gstlib`](https://github.com/GuillaumeDD/gstlib).
+I used the library [`gstlib`](https://github.com/GuillaumeDD/gstlib) to create and search suffix trees.
-Unfortunately, this lib is currently not published for scala 2.13, so I forked it, ported it to 2.13 and added the jar under `/lib` to this project for now.